Number Bonds - A Guide for Parents

 This video shows number bonds using the concept of "whole and parts" - an idea that comes from the Singapore maths programme.

-Knowing your number bonds fluently up to ten is one of the foundations to more complex arithmetic such as adding and subtracting with the ‘column methods’ and mental addition and subtraction to 100 and beyond.
+Knowing number bonds fluently up to ten is one of the foundations to more complex arithmetic such as adding and subtracting with the ‘column methods’ as well as mental addition and subtraction to 100 and beyond.

 They also help with addition and subtraction bridging 10.
 If you want to work out 16 – 8, for example, you can use the following thought process: